kerschke/flacco-tutorial/docs/quickstart.md

 ```

-# Drawing explanatory plots
+# Creating Explanatory Plots

 Some features come with additional plots that visualize the features or intermediate results.
-For example, the mechanics behind the Generalized Cell Mapping approach are sometimes hard to grasp.
+For example, the mechanics behind the [Generalized Cell Mapping approach](gcm.md) are sometimes hard to grasp.
 For that reason, a plot visualizes a (two-dimensional) grid and indicated the transition probabilities from any cell to its basins using proportional arrows.

 ```{r}
 library(flacco)